Esri/dynamic-situational-awareness-qt/docs/README.md

 ## Add your own local data

 The default path to the data used by DSA is `~/ArcGIS/Runtime/Data/DSA/Default`.
-If you wish to use your own data, copy the data files into the related folders (see below) and reference the above table to update the various paths in the app configuration file (`DsaAppConfig.json`).
+If you wish to use your own data, copy the data files into the related folders (see below) and reference the above table to update the various paths in the app configuration settings file (`DsaAppConfig.json`).
 If you have not copied your own data into the Default directory, the app will prompt you with an option to download the demo DSA data package from ArcGIS Online (~450mb) and place it in the Default directory.

 The default data directory should look like this: